Creating an Excel Dashboard Widget

 • add high and low points to the sparkline charts to make it easier to determine where they might be on those tiny lines

 Formatting your dashboard can be extremely time consuming if you let it.
-It is easier/faster to do all of the formatting at once, so get all your numbers in place first, then format the whole worksheet.
+It is easier/faster to do all of the formatting at once, so get all your elements in place first, then format the whole worksheet.
 I have found over the years that it helps to review your draft report unformatted if possible (or at least all in black and white) to avoid wasting time discussing colors and font sizes, and keep the discussion on the metrics themselves.
-Once you have all the numbers you want, you can then decide how to format it and what you want to emphasize.
+Once you have all the elements you want, you can then decide how to format it and what you want to emphasize.

 Consider the ‘story’ you want to tell with the report — too many reports simply show data without purpose, and those reports have little value to the recipient.
 Make sure the formatting emphasizes the message you want to send.